ishraqn/WeatherSync-Alarm/README.md

 ## Troubleshooting

-Refer to the FAQ or open a new issue if you encounter problems while setting up or using the system.
+Please open a new issue if you encounter problems while setting up or using the system.

-## License

-Distributed under the MIT License.
-See **LICENSE** for more information.

 Project Link: <https://github.com/TacoWound/FinalProject444>